Working to create a collaborative plan for sustainable groundwater in the Salinas Valley Basin by 2020

 What's happening in the Salinas Valley before 2017?

-The Groundwater Stakeholder Forum and Collaborative Work Group are underway to develop recommendations on forming a Groundwater Sustainability Agency that has widespread support among affected agencies, organizations, and individuals.
+The Groundwater Stakeholder Forum and Collaborative Work Group met throughout 2016 to develop recommendations on forming a Groundwater Sustainability Agency that has widespread support among affected agencies, organizations, and individuals.

 What is the Groundwater Stakeholder Forum?

-The Groundwater Stakeholder Forum will advise on forming the Groundwater Sustainability Agency.
-Everyone who is interested in groundwater management should plan to attend these meetings.
-The Forum will meet approximately four times in the next year to shape the overall process for forming a Groundwater Sustainability Agency.
-Meetings will take place in Salinas and will have simultaneous Spanish translation.
+The Groundwater Stakeholder Forum advised on forming the Groundwater Sustainability Agency.
+The Forum met three times in 2016 to shape the overall process for forming a Groundwater Sustainability Agency.
+Meetings took place in Salinas and had simultaneous Spanish translation.

 What is the Collaborative Work Group (CWG)?

-The Collaborative Work Group will develop recommendations for forming a Groundwater Sustainability Agency (GSA) in the Salinas Valley Groundwater Basin.
-The Collaborative Work Group will vet ideas with the Groundwater Stakeholder Forum, and eligible agencies will consider adopting the recommended GSA to be in compliance with state law.
+The Collaborative Work Group developed recommendations for forming a Groundwater Sustainability Agency (GSA) in the Salinas Valley Groundwater Basin.
+The Collaborative Work Group vetted ideas with the Groundwater Stakeholder Forum, and eligible agencies ultimately adopted the recommended GSA to be in compliance with state law.

 Who is in the Collaborative Work Group?